mozilla/socorro-infra/bin/deploy-stage-README.md

 deploy-stage.sh is adapted from deploy-socorro.sh.

+deploy-stage.sh can be called without arguments, so that it can be run on a schedule in CI/CD.
+When run, deploy-stage.sh can look at the current Socorro stage deployment, and based on the reported revision decide not to continue (live version == tip of master branch).

+In the case of a manual rollback, provide the commit SHA to rollback to as $1 and deploy-stage.sh will search for AMIs available (by tag appsha == $1) to find the correct AMI to rollback to.
+This prevents the need for a total rebuild in the case of a rollback.
+The most recent AMI is always chosen.

+If a rebuild is desired, simply specify "rebuild" as a positional argument (if specified along with a SHA, $2).
+This will force a rebuild of the RPM and AMI, and then deploy from there.

 At present, deploy-stage.sh works as follows:
   - takes two completely optional positional arguments
     - optional argument $1: socorro commit SHA